bitwarden/help/_articles/organizations/policies.md

 {%note%}
 When this policy is enabled, organization members who are already a part of another organization will be removed from this organization.
 They will be notifed about the change via email.
 {%endnote%}

+## Single Sign-On Authentication

+When this policy is activated, administrators can require users to log in with the Enterprise Single Sign-On method.

+## Setting the Policy

+The Only Organization policy must be enabled before activating this Policy.